Ben Wilkerson: Professional career

 He was a member of the United Football League's Florida Tuskers for part of the 2009 season.

 Coaching career

 LSU

 Wilkerson served as a graduate assistant for the LSU Tigers during the 2011 football season under Les Miles.

 Grambling State

-He served as the offensive line coach at Grambling State University from 2012–2013.
+He served as the offensive line coach at Grambling State University from 2012 to 2013.

 North Shore Senior High School

 Wilkerson was a PE teacher and assistant football and track coach at North Shore Senior High School in Texas during 2014.

 Chicago Bears

 On February 11, 2015, Wilkerson was hired by the Chicago Bears as their assistant offensive line coach.

 New York Giants

 On February 5, 2018, the New York Giants hired Wilkerson to serve as their assistant offensive line coach.

 Even with the coaching change in 2020, head coach Joe Judge decided to keep Wilkerson on the Giants staff in the same position.
 Wilkerson coached the team's offensive line when Dave DeGuglielmo missed their week 17 game against the Dallas Cowboys on January 3, 2021.
 He was not retained after the 2021 season.